 If an app hasn’t been updated in at least a year, you should consider getting rid of it.

 Many apps contain your personal information.
-That’s why it’s crucial to get rid of apps you are not using.
+That’s why getting rid of apps you are not using is crucial.
 This will help protect your data.

 Log into each app and find the page or menu where you can deactivate or delete your account.
 You may need to log in from a desktop browser in some cases or even reach out to the company.
 Just be sure to delete your account if you don’t plan on using the app again in the future.